wishon1/AirBnB_clone_v4/README.md

 * `def test_user_module_docstring(self)` - Test for the user.py module docstring
 * `def test_user_class_docstring(self)` - Test for the User class docstring

+## Files Updated
+### 4-hbnb.py
+Replaced the route with 100-hbnb.

+### 4-hbnb.html
+Created a new template based on 3-hbnb.html.
+Imported `static/scripts/4-hbnb.js` in the `<head>` tag.

+### 100-hbnb.py
+Created a new Flask route to display a page with a dropdown menu of states and cities.

+### 100-hbnb.html
+Created a new template based on 4-hbnb.html.
+Added checkboxes for states and cities, along with JavaScript to handle filter changes.

+### 100-hbnb.js
+Implemented JavaScript functionality to handle changes in checkbox states for states and cities, and to make a POST request to `places_search` with the selected amenities, cities, and states.

+### 101-hbnb.py
+Replaced the route with 101-hbnb.

+### 101-hbnb.html
+Created a new template based on 100-hbnb.html.
+Added a button to toggle reviews and display reviews dynamically.

+### 101-hbnb.js
+Implemented JavaScript functionality to fetch and display reviews dynamically and toggle their visibility.

 ## Examples of use
 ```